joebobmiles/experis-bowling-game/README.md

 # AlleyGator
-A bowling scoreboard as a take-away challenge for an SDET position with Experis' gaming branch.
+A bowling scoreboard as a takeaway challenge for an SDET position with Experis' gaming branch.

 ---